BenNesson/DevBlog/content/posts/trig/index.md

 Her comment was something along the lines of "Someone should make something like this for the other ones."

-I had previously messed around with SVG images for another project, and figured it'd be a good technology to use for this kind of geometric image creation, but I didn't have any experience with animating them.
+I had previously messed around with SVG images for another project[^1], and figured it'd be a good technology to use for this kind of geometric image creation, but I didn't have any experience with animating them.
 So I started looking around and it turns out you can just embed javascript in SVG and manipulate the DOM directly.

 So I started banging things together and made the image above (for sake of completeness) along with these two: